dloss/klp/README.md

 For advanced formatting, see [Custom Output Formatting using Python](#custom-output-formatting-using-python).

 #### Output File Control
-Use `--output-file`/`-o` to direct output to a file instead of stdout:
+Use `--output-file`/`-o` to direct output to a file instead of stdout.
+This can be used to convert the events to a different file format:

 ```bash
 # Write formatted output to a file